 5 memorable Champions League ties between English clubs

-Tottenham take on Liverpool in the Champions League final in Madrid on Saturday.
+Tottenham’s stunning comeback against Ajax on Wednesday set up a Champions League final against Liverpool, who also staged a remarkable fightback to eliminate Barcelona on Tuesday.

-Here, Press Association Sport looks at five memorable ties between English clubs in the competition ahead of the June 1 showdown.
+Here, Press Association Sport looks at five memorable ties between English clubs in the competition ahead of the June 1 showdown in Madrid.

 Chelsea v Liverpool 2004-05 (Liverpool won 1-0 on aggregate)